sktime/sktime/docs/source/developer_guide/continuous_integration.rst

    For trouble shooting on different operating systems, please see our detailed :doc:`installation instructions </installation>`.

-If you want to test your code against older versions of dependencies that ``sktime`` supports, run:
+``sktime`` is also expected to work for older package versions of its core dependencies.
+For local testing against a 2023 state of ``sktime`` core dependencies, instead run:

    .. code:: bash

       pip install -e ".[dev,dependencies_lower]"

 Code quality checks
 ~~~~~~~~~~~~~~~~~~~